OtmaneDaoudi/C-complex-declarations-parser/README.md

-This is an exercise from the book: The ANSI C programming Language, but with a more advanced implementation.
+This is an exercise from the book: The ANSI C Programming Language, but with a more advanced implementation.

 basically, I extended the grammar by eliminating left recursivity and applying left factoring.
 # Grammer: